 Studio photographers will appreciate that the Pentax K-3 II (unlike the X-M1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the K-3 II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The K-3 II is a recent model that features in the current product line-up of Pentax.
-In contrast, the X-M1 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the X-M1 from Fujifilm.
+Both the X-M1 and the K-3 II have been discontinued, but can regularly be found used on eBay.
+The K-3 II was replaced by the Pentax K-3 III, while the X-M1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Pentax websites.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-M1 and the Pentax K-3 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.

 - More compact: Is smaller (117x67mm vs 131x100mm) and thus needs less room in the bag.

 - Less heavy: Is lighter (by 470g or 59 percent) and hence easier to carry around.